TBach17112003/Design-And-Evaluate-Indoor-Light-Harvesting-Module/README.md

-# Design_And_Evaluate_Indoor_Light_Harvesting_Module
+# Design And Evaluate Indoor Light Harvesting Module

-A scientific research on designing a module and evaluating the energy gain from indoor light (Components: NEH2000BY, NBM7100AQX, PM)
+A scientific research on designing a module and evaluating the energy gain from indoor light (Components: `NEH2000BY`, `NBM7100AQX`, `PM`)